-Counseling Emphasis

 COU 301 Foundations for Biblical Living 3

 COU 302 Biblical Counseling 3

 COU 401 Christian Family 2

+COU 402 Counseling in the Local Church 3

+Counseling Elective 3

 Counseling Elective 2

+Counseling Elective 2

 Total 18

-The courses with an asterisk (\) can be taken as electives in addition to the ones listed below.
+The courses with an asterisk () can be taken as electives in addition to the ones listed below.
 These can be taken if the student is interested in them, has met the required prerequisites, and does not exceed their credit limit per semester.

-MIN 103 Ministering from a 2
+MIN 103 Ministering from a Transformed Heart 2

-Transformed Heart

-MIN 104 Spiritual Warfare & 2
+MIN 104 Spiritual Warfare & Strategic Prayer 2

-Strategic Prayer

-MIS 403 Missions Internship 2
+MIS 403 Missions Internship (entire year) 2

-(entire year)

-GRK 401 Greek Exegesis of 2
+GRK 401 Greek Exegesis of James 2

-James

 ZSL 401 Interpreting Practical 2